 - BONE MARROW COLLECTION: In Romania, following the recent national measures for limitation of COVID-19 pandemic, restricted the access to the operating rooms and intensive care services.
 Till further notice, the bone marrow collection cannot be performed in Collection Centers.

-For some of this destinations the road transport is possible, and RNDVCSH will issue the import/export authorisation, we will issue also a certificate/letter for facilitating cross-border shipments of HSC as essential goods and services within the EU countries, and will inform national authorities regarding each transport.
+- TRANSPORTATION: During the state of alert, flights to and from the following countries can land on Romanian airports: Austria, Bulgaria, Czech Republic, Cyprus, Croatia, Switzerland, Germany, Greece, Iceland, Latvia, Liechtenstein, Lithuania, Malta, Norway, Slovakia, Slovenia and Hungary.
+The list of the countries is updated weekly and new countries will be added.
+For all the European Union countries the road transportation is possible, and RNDVCSH will issue the import/export authorisation.
+We will also issue a certificate/letter for facilitating cross-border shipments of HSC as essential goods and services within the EU countries, and will inform national authorities regarding each transport.

 - CONTACT INFORMATION: Aurora Dragomiristeanu firstname.lastname@example.org; +40722.751.147